 READ MORE: This is how to improve your AI performance

-Here is my best advice to prepare for AI
+Here is my best advice to prepare for AI:

-- Structure content into discreet components
+- Structure content into discrete components

 - Deduplicate content so you have a single source of truth